-BSRE incurred compensation costs of approximately NIS 1,868,000 for its CEO, Mr. Zeev Stein, for the year 2013 (including a severance payment payable by Dor Alon in connection with his former employment with Dor Alon) plus an annual bonus of NIS 540,000 to be paid subject to shareholder approval.
+BSRE incurred compensation costs of approximately NIS 1,831,000 for its CEO, Mr. Zeev Stein, for the year 2014 plus an annual bonus of NIS 612,000 to be paid subject to shareholder approval.
 Under his employment agreement, Mr. Stein is entitled to a salary and customary fringe benefits, including a car lease and social benefits.
 In addition, Mr. Stein is entitled to severance compensation in excess of that which is required under law (200% of required severance in the case of dismissal and 175% of required severance in case of voluntary termination by Mr. Stein).
-Mr. Stein hold 0.21% of BSRE's issued and outstanding shares, following the exercise of options granted to him under BSRE's option plan.
+Mr. Stein holds 0.22% of BSRE's issued and outstanding shares, following the exercise of options granted to him under BSRE's option plan.